RayTiasha/raytiasha/README.md

 Data Analytics became a natural extension of my role, as I genuinely enjoy investigating systems and datasets to deliver operational clarity and actionable insights to business stakeholders.

 ##
-If you'd like to see some examples of analytical work, you can find it [here](https://raytiasha.github.io/Portfolio/).
+If you'd like to see some examples of analytical work, you can find them [here](https://raytiasha.github.io/Portfolio/).

 ## Tools
 Language: SQL